luksvrd/Employee-Tracker/README.md

 ## Description

-A Node.js command-line application that acts as a CMS of a companies employee database.
+A Node.js command-line application that acts as a CMS for a companies employee database.
 Using Node.js, Inquirer, and MySQL.

 ## Installation